Nosto/nosto-woocommerce/readme.txt

 directory take precedence.
 For example, `/assets/screenshot-1.png` would win over `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif).
 2. This is the second screenshot

+== Known issues ==

+* Does not support products that are sold only in a group product but NOT individually in the store
+	* A group product consists of multiple simple products and the group is tagged on the product page while the individual simple products in the group are tagged in the cart and order